bikkimahato/springboot-interview-questions/README.md

 | 14  | [How can you secure a Spring Boot application using Spring Security?
 Provide an example.](#14-how-can-you-secure-a-spring-boot-application-using-spring-security-provide-an-example) |
 | 15  | [Explain the concept of embedded servers in Spring Boot.
 How can you configure and use different embedded servers like Tomcat, Jetty, and Undertow?](#15-explain-the-concept-of-embedded-servers-in-spring-boot-how-can-you-configure-and-use-different-embedded-servers-like-tomcat-jetty-and-undertow) |

-## Spring Boot Basic Interview Questions and answers
+## Spring Boot Basic Interview Questions and Answers
 ### 1. What is Spring Boot?

 Spring Boot is an open-source framework developed by Pivotal Team (part of VMware) which is used to create stand-alone, production-grade Spring-based applications.
 It simplifies the setup and development of new Spring applications by providing a range of non-functional features commonly used in applications (such as embedded servers, security, and metrics) out of the box.